Winds come in all directions and speeds. They are measured by their directions and speeds.

 Another instrument in wind measurement is the wind vane.
 It involves a pointer mounted on a vertical shaft.
 When the wind blows, the arm sways until the pointer faces the direction of the wind.

 These days, there is some cool technology that meteorologists use to measure air pressure, speeds, and direction.
-But traditionally, there is an instrument called a Barometer, which is made of mercury (a liquid metal) with some reading on it.
-Simple, the mercury is pushed up when air pressure increases.
+Traditionally, there is an instrument called a Barometer, which is made of mercury (a liquid metal) with some reading on it.
+Simply, the mercury is pushed up when air pressure increases.

 The readings are recorded in inches of mercury (Hg), and they are converted to millibars (mb) when the data is recorded on maps and other records.

 Measuring the direction of winds is not hard, even for local winds.
-Blowing bubbles can easily give you a hint on the direction of the wind.
+Blowing bubbles can easily give you a hint of the direction of the wind.